Paul Humphreys, Author at The Ring Finders

 Replaying the afternoon’s activities, it seemed the necklace had slipped off its resting place and disappeared into the loose sand.
 Despite a half-hour of frantic searching the necklace could not be found.
 Victor considered renting or purchasing a metal detector but found my listing on theringfinders.com directory instead.
 A week later my wife and I met up with the hopeful couple at the beach.

 Being a Wisconsin State Park, I completed the mandatory license application for a metal-detecting permit.
 Permit in hand, Victor led the way to the location where he and his girlfriend had spent the day a week prior.
 Using a nearby piece of partially-buried driftwood as ground zero, a systematic grid search commenced.
 After an hour the unmistakable signal of silver appeared on my detector’s control screen.
 The necklace’s hiding place was no match for a state-of-the-art XP Deus II metal detector.
-While the pentacle didn’t glow with a low blue light when it was found, but the smile on Victor’s face was more than magical!
+While the pentacle didn’t glow with a low blue light when it was found, the smile on Victor’s face was more than magical!

 So glad we were able to find your special necklace, Victor.